Chicago (Michael Jackson song): Release

 The song was released on May 5, 2014, on Sony Entertainment Network as a promotional single for promoting Xscape.

 The song's "Papercha$er" remix was made available for select Sony customers through Xperia Lounge and Music Unlimited as a bonus track on the standard edition of the Xscape album.

+Composition

+The track was produced by Timbaland and features a deep-bass groove and elements of contemporary funk.
+Jackson narrates a story about meeting a woman in Chicago.
+It features a mix of smooth and anguished vocals, highlighting the woman's conflicting statement of being without a man yet having a family, with the urgent refrain of a lyric "lie to you, lie to me".